2003 BC Lions season

 The 2003 BC Lions finished in fourth place in the West Division with an 11–7 record, but they made the playoffs because of the "cross-over" rule.
 They appeared in the East-Semi Final.

+During the off-season, Bob Ackles engineered the move of longtime Calgary coach Wally Buono to the Lions.
+The Lions were also aggressive in free agency signing former Stampeder Dave Dickensen as quarterback.

 The Lions wore orange alternate uniforms c.
 1954 to celebrate the team's 50th season.